Frequently Asked Questions

-A: Certification is the process through which MNAA examines the ownership and control of the businesses seeking designation as a Small Minority or Woman-Owned Business Enterprise (SMWBE) the Metropolitan Nashville Airport Authority’s local certification program or as a Disadvantaged Business Enterprise (DBE) a Statewide Federal Funded program.
+A: Certification is the process through which MNAA examines the ownership, control, management, and independence of the businesses seeking designation as a Small Minority or Woman-Owned Business Enterprise (SMWBE) the Metropolitan Nashville Airport Authority's local certification program or as a Disadvantaged Business Enterprise (DBE) a Statewide Federal Funded program.

 The certification process requires a thorough investigation of the company's owner including, but not limited to, financial statements, by-laws, charter, stock certificates, lease agreements, salaries of owners, number of employees, licenses/authorities, etc.

 - All business seeking certification must be already established and have a business license.